nombersDev/casemove/README.md

   * Use your shared secret key instead of an auth code to log in
   * See your storage unit's and inventory value from Buff, Skinport & SCM in almost all currencies

-Trade up features:
-  * Complete trade up contracts from within the app!
-  * See the possible outcomes from your trade up contract
-  * See an estimated EV of your trade up contract recipe